 Dee Williams: A Tiny House and A Big Impact

-Dee’s story continues to intrigue and inspire others – over 20 million people have toured her house virtually, and she is currently writing her memoir for Penguin Publishing, due out in April 2014.
-Dee cofounded PAD to help others find that same confidence and build the life they dream about.
+Dee’s story continues to intrigue and inspire others – over 20 million people have toured her house virtually, and her memoir was released by Blue Rider Press in April 2014.
+Dee co-founded PAD to help others find that same confidence and to build the life they dream about.

 After a medical emergency led her to the age old realization that life is short, she re-assessed her priorities and decided that her friends, family and community deserved more of her time than her four bedroom house.

 In The Big Tiny, Dee describes the process of designing her little house: